MicaellaSalili/DSA-Project-Group-Website/README.md

-# A Comparative Analysis of Different Search Algorithms
+# A Portfolio of DSA Programs made using HTML/CSS/JavaScript

 Running the program: